Co-de-iT/GH2SVG/README.md

 ![cover](https://raw.githubusercontent.com/Co-de-iT/GH2SVG/master/media/GH-to-SVG.png)
 # GH2SVG  – YOUR GRAPHICS DIRECTLY FROM GRASSHOPPER
-a suite of components for saving SVG file directly from your Grasshopper file
+A suite of components for saving SVG file directly from your Grasshopper file

 We all know the value of data in computational design field.
 We often need to inform our models with several fluxes of information and just as often show those information using dataviz or infoviz graphics.
 Co-de-iT decides to maximize the workflow speed in Grasshopper and code some components in order to export real-time graphics in SVG format.